Psy-Fer/interARTIC/docs/usage.md

 * A 'View Job Parameters here' button
 * The current standard output obtained from the job

-The 'View Job Parameters here' button, when clicked, will display the job's parameters that have been entered by the user.
+The 'View Job Parameters here' button, when clicked, will display the job's basic parameters that have been entered by the user.

 The 'Abort Job' button can be used to terminate the job.
 A confirmation window will appear when you click on the abort button.
 If you continue, you will then be asked to confirm whether you wish to delete the files created by the job.
 After this, you will then be directed back to the home page.

 ### What happens if an error occurs during the run?

 If an **error** occurs during a run, a **red** notification will appear.
 You can either let the job continue to run, or click the ‘Re-run’ button.
 Harmless errors sometimes occur in the ARTIC pipeline, so it may be worth waiting for the run to finish and then assessing your output.

-Clicking the ‘Re-run’ button will allow you to abort the currently running job and re-run the job with editted parameters.
+Clicking the ‘Re-run’ button will allow you to abort the currently running job and re-run the job with edited parameters.

 A confirmation window will appear when you click on the ‘Re-run’ button asking you to confirm that you wish to abort the current job and whether to delete the files created by the job.
 You will then be redirected to the parameters page where the information from the job in question will be automatically filled in.
 You can make any changes necessary, and the new job will be added to the end of the queue following submission.

 ### What happens when a job is completed?